qump-project/qump-hadgem3/docs/index.md

 To explore the modelling uncertainty, we generate ensembles of climate projections where each realisation differs from the other members by altering the approximations of the key climate processes within plausible bounds.
 These ensembles, together with output from other climate models, are used to understand and quantify uncertainties in climate projections on different space and time scales.

+# The HadGEM3-GC3.05 PPE

+See our Key Documents page for more detail on the projections.

 # Key projects

 * [UKCP18](https://www.metoffice.gov.uk/research/approach/collaboration/ukcp/index): Providing up-to-date assessment of how the UK climate may change in the future.